qmachine/qmachine/docs/local-sandbox.rst

 Ruby
 ----

-An implementation of QMachine using Sinatra_ is available in the project repository which uses the :doc:`ruby-gem` directly.
-Currently, the gem itself only supports MongoDB_ for persistent storage, but the gem's repository still contains the code necessary to re-enable SQLite_ support in the future.
+An implementation of QMachine using Ruby_ is also available in the project repository.
+This version uses the :doc:`ruby-gem` directly.
+Please note that the gem itself only supports MongoDB_ for persistent storage currently, and that Node.js version is the one recommended for production.

 First, make sure that you have Bundler_ installed:
 ::